HJH-08/login_page/README.md

 ## Combining HTML, CSS, Python, MySQL and Hash Authentication

 This project is mostly written in `Python`.
 A user can register a username and a password.
 This information is then uploaded into a database, which is hosted live as of the time this project is last edited.
 The password is stored along with a **hashed string** into the databse.
 When a user logs in, hash authentication is used to ensure encryption of password (though the plain-text password is stored in the database for debugging purposes right now).
 A session is created, and the user is directed to a **loggedin** page which cannot be otherwise accessed.
 The user can change his password, which updates the database.
-He can then log out, which ends his session.
+He can then log out, which ends his session. <br>
 The project uses:

 * `Flask` framework to build the web application